Tamar Bridge

 Calstock

 Situated just inside Cornwall on the banks of the River Tamar, the inland port of Calstock grew up as a result of the mining activities in the surrounding area.
-Notable for views of Tamar Valley, railway viaduct, which dominates the town, and skeletal remains of tin and copper mines.
+Notable for views of Tamar Valley, railway viaduct, which dominates the town, and was the first to built from concrete blocks, and skeletal remains of tin and copper mines.
 Cotehele House and Quay (National Trust), former home of the Edgcumbe family, lies around bend in river.

 Delford Bridge